 At IIBA, we have a clear vision: to be the place where a diverse mix of talented people want to come, to stay, and to do their best work.
 IIBA’s dedication to promoting diversity, multiculturalism, and inclusion is reflected in the work that we do.
 We are committed to equity and believe deeply in the value of diversity of race, gender, sexual orientation, gender identity, religion, ethnicity, national origin, and all the other wonderful characteristics that make us human.

-The Immigration Institute of the Bay Area (IIBA) invites graduating law students and recent law school graduates to apply for externally-funded legal fellowships beginning in the fall of 2022.
-Legal Fellows will be placed at one of IIBA’s seven offices, where they will support IIBA’s mission by providing immigration legal service, advice, and representation in support of low-income individuals.
-Fellows may also work on community education, legal workshops, and other outreach and advocacy activities, depending on the needs of the office and the communities in which they are based.
-Legal Fellows will benefit from ongoing, hands-on training and mentoring in a collegial atmosphere while they gain hands-on experience in a variety of immigration cases.
+The Immigration Institute of the Bay Area (IIBA) invites law students and recent law school graduates to apply for externally-funded legal fellowships.
+Fellows will be placed at one of IIBA’s seven offices, where they will support IIBA’s mission by providing immigration legal service, advice, and representation in support of low-income individuals.
+Fellows may also work on community education, legal clinics and workshops, and other outreach and advocacy activities, depending on the needs of the office and the communities in which they are based.
+Fellows will benefit from ongoing, hands-on training and mentoring in a collegial atmosphere while they gain hands-on experience in a variety of immigration cases.

-IIBA will work with selected candidates as needed to develop and submit proposals for fellowship funding from law schools or other sources.
+IIBA will work with selected candidates to develop and submit proposals for fellowship funding from project-based fellowship programs, law schools, or other sources.

 - Outreach and Group Events: Help develop community relationships.
 Assist with workshops, clinics, outreach activities, and information sessions for immigrants, social service agencies, and community-based organizations.
 Outreach and workshops may require occasional evening and weekend events.